vanalexgr/clinicalguidelines.io/PRIVACY_POLICY.md

 - Network transfer: when you interact with the app, your data is sent to the server you configured.
 The app does not send your data to any developer‑controlled servers.

 ## Permissions
-Depending on how you use Conduit, the app may request:
+Depending on how you use Clinical Guidelines, the app may request:
 - Microphone: to capture voice input when you opt in.
 - Photos/Files: to let you pick and upload attachments.
 - Network access: to connect to your configured server.